getpawprint/slate/source/includes/_gravity.md

-save_card | boolean? | If the charge is linked to a completed intake or user account, the card is saved to the user account for later use after the payment succeeds. device_name | string? | Used to identify a Gravity hardware payment device for card present payments. amount | integer | Amount in cents.
+save_card | boolean? | If the charge is linked to a completed intake or user account, the card is saved to the user account for later use after the payment succeeds. device_name | string? | Used to identify a Gravity hardware payment device for card present payments. amount | integer | Amount in cents. billing | object? | Billing information.
+Optional if `device_name` is specified (card is present) and save_card is false; otherwise required. billing.name | string | Name on a credit card. billing.address | string | Billing address on a credit card. billing.zip | string | Billing postal code on a credit card.

 ## Start CreditReturn transaction (vet portal)